Israel's Netanyahu warns of cyber risks that can down fighter jets

-TEL AVIV, June 20 (Reuters) - Israeli Prime Minister Benjamin Netanyahu called on governments worldwide on Wednesday to join forces to defend against cyber threats that he said could even bring down military and civilian aircraft.
+TEL AVIV (Reuters) - Israeli Prime Minister Benjamin Netanyahu called on governments worldwide on Wednesday to join forces to defend against cyber threats that he said could even bring down military and civilian aircraft.

 “We cannot go back to the world of levers, pulleys and couriers.
 Since we are going forward, we are absolutely vulnerable.
 Our airlines can be brought down, our fighter planes can be brought down,” he said.

-While Israel monitors attacks at its cybersecurity centre in the southern city of Beersheba, Netanyahu said there was “no silver bullet”.
+While Israel monitors attacks at its cyber security center in the southern city of Beersheba, Netanyahu said there was “no silver bullet”.

 “This is a supreme test for our civilization.
-It’s going to be tested not only by criminal organisations, by terrorists, but by other states.
+It’s going to be tested not only by criminal organizations, by terrorists, but by other states.
 We have to combine forces,” said Netanyahu.

 As he spoke, lights flashed and another voice boomed out in the room in a simulation of a hacking attack, saying that the hackers were “based in a country not far from Israel” - an apparent reference to the country’s arch-foe Iran.